istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 > _1.2.1 Restrict inbound and outbound traffic to that which is necessary for the cardholder data environment, and specifically deny all other traffic._

+In this post, I explore the following aspects of securing egress traffic by Istio:

-In this post I present attacks that involve egress traffic, present requirements for egress traffic control, describe the Istio way for controlling egress traffic securely, and compare it with alternative solutions such as [Kubernetes Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) and legacy egress proxies/firewalls.
+1. describe attacks that involve egress traffic
+1. present requirements for egress traffic control
+1. describe the Istio way for controlling egress traffic securely
+1. compare it with alternative solutions such as [Kubernetes Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) and legacy egress proxies/firewalls
+1. address performance overhead involved

 Let's start with attacks that involve egress traffic.